 DO NOT leave your glasses in the car or any place that varies in temperature.
 Extreme heat can cause crazing on your lenses, and cause them to shrink and expand, resulting in damage to both the lenses and frame.
 Nose pads and screws for eyewear purchased at EOM are replaced at no charge anytime.

 Yes.
 We have eyeglass sprays available in 1, 4, and 8 oz bottles, as well as pre-moistened towelettes and microfiber cloths.

-Eye exams are currently available on Fridays between 10 am and 5 pm.
+Eye exams are currently available on Tuesdays and Thursday from 1:00 pm – 4:00 pm

 Absolutely.
 It is never a requirement that you buy glasses at the same place you had an eye exam, including here.
 We’d love to help you at any and all stages of your vision care journey.

 Eye exams typically take about 15 to 20 minutes.
 Our optometrist would be happy to answer any questions or concerns you may have during this time.